-Risk / Are ea of und certainty ------------ ----------- -----------

-Impact of EU referendum 'leave' result.
+Risk / Area of uncerta inty Impact of EU referendum 'leave' result.
 The likely impacts from the 'leave' decision are unclear.
 However, as the 29 March withdrawal deadline approaches, the likelihood of a 'no deal' Brexit is increasing.
 This would mean no transition period and impacts that may increase the level of budgetary risks to the Council.
-These include:

-- Any changes to the announced public sector funding levels including New Homes Bonus - Any impact on the Council's business rates 'tax base' - Any impact on the Council's treasury management costs arising from interest rate changes. - Any impact of an economic downturn on public sector funding, the costs of supplies and services, and commercial income - Increased demand on services such as housing and homelessness, emergency planning and community safety

-Government Funding A Business Rate Retention Scheme

-The MTFF includes the removal of 'RSG for 2019/20.
+These include: Any changes to the announced public sector funding levels including New Homes Bonus Any impact on the Council's business rates 'tax base' Any impact on the Council's treasury management costs arising from interest rate changes.
+Any impact of an economic downturn on public sector funding, the costs of supplies and services, and commercial income Increased demand on services such as housing and homelessness, emergency planning and community safety Government Funding / Business Rate Retention Scheme The MTFF includes the removal of 'RSG for 2019/20.
 This is the final year of the 4 year settlement and a new spending review is expected.
 From 2013/14 a proportion of the Council's core income that used to be provided by Government grant is now funded by the Council keeping a share of business rates income.
 This poses a new risk as well as a potential reward.
 The budget includes an assumption that in 2019/20 we will retain an extra £1,600k of business rates income above our baseline figure.
 The business rates revaluation took effect in 2017/18 and the risk and impact of business rate appeals remains an area of concern.
 The Government's Fair Funding review and plan to move to 75% business rate retention could result in significant funding changes for CBC.

-The MTFF allows for:-

-- The reduction in funding assumed in the 4 year settlement (the negative RSG) - A further £500k reduction in funding in 20/21 and each year thereafter.
+The MTFF allows for:- The reduction in funding assumed in the 4 year settlement (the negative RSG) A further £500k reduction in funding in 20/21 and each year thereafter.
+Welfare Reform (including Local Council Tax Support - Budget papers have previously set out some of the key risks associated with the implications of the Council having approved the LCTS scheme.

-These planning assumptions will need to be updated as more detailed information is released during the year.

-Welfare Reform (including Local Council Tax Support -

-Budget papers have previously set out some of the key risks associated with the implications of the Council having approved the LCTS scheme.
 The combined impact of the Government's